MahdiAhmadiKamal/PyLearn7-Deep-Learning/PyLearn7-Assignment51/readme.md

 # Face Recognition
 The present project recognizes the faces of a number of Iranian characters using [DeepFace](https://github.com/serengil/deepface).
-DeepFace is a lightweight face recognition and facial attribute analysis framework for python, is utilized.
+DeepFace is a lightweight face recognition and facial attribute analysis framework for python.

 <img src="pics/deepface-icon-labeled.png" width="200">